THB (comics)

-THB is a creator-owned comic book series by Paul Pope.
+THB is a creator-owned science-fiction comic book series by Paul Pope.
+Set on a future Mars, the series and associated short stories follow the adventures of a teenage girl and her super-powered robot bodyguard.

 Publication history

 Pope self-published issue #1 of THB in 1994 through his own Horse Press — during a new wave of black-and-white independent comic books that included Bone, Hepcats, and Starchild.

+Prior to THB, Pope had self-published two graphic novels through Horse Press: Sin Titulo (1993) and The Ballad of Doctor Richardson (1994).